GeneMAN: Generalizable Single-Image 3D Human Reconstruction from Multi-Source Human Data: Additional Experiment Results

 \subsection{Quantitative Geometric Evaluation}

 Following prior work, we perform a quantitative geometric comparison with baseline methods~\cite{saito2019pifu, zheng2021pamir, xiu2022icon, xiu2023econ, zhang2024gta, huang2024tech, ho2024sith, zhang2024sifu} on the CAPE~\cite{ma2020cape} dataset to assess geometry reconstruction quality.
-Specifically, we report two commonly used metrics: Chamfer distance (bi-directional point-to-surface) and Point-to-Surface (P2S) distance (1-directional point-to-surface), both measured in centimeters, between the ground truth scans and the reconstructed meshes.
+Specifically, we report two commonly used metrics: Chamfer Distance (CD) and Point-to-Surface distance (P2S), both measured in centimeters, between the ground truth scans and the reconstructed meshes.
 Additionally, to assess the fidelity of reconstructed local details, we calculate the $\mathcal{L}_2$ error between normal images rendered from the reconstructed and GT surfaces, referred to as Normal Consistency (NC).
 These renderings are obtained by rotating the camera around the surfaces at angles of $\{0^\circ, 120^\circ, 240^\circ\}$ relative to the frontal view.

 However, it is crucial to highlight that previous template-based methods~\cite{zheng2021pamir, xiu2022icon, xiu2023econ, zhang2024gta, huang2024tech, ho2024sith, zhang2024sifu} directly utilize ground truth SMPL~\cite{loper2023smpl, pavlakos2019smplx} provided in CAPE for evaluation.
 However, estimating body shape and pose parameters from a single image is an ill-posed problem due to ambiguity, leading to multiple possible solutions, as illustrated in Fig.~\ref{fig:cape}.
 This presents an unfair advantage over our template-free approach.
 Moreover, our work focuses on reconstructing 3D humans with high fidelity from in-the-wild images, where accurate SMPL estimates are unavailable.
 To provide a fair comparison, we re-evaluate the baselines on the CAPE dataset under an inference mode, where \textit{GT body poses are not provided as input}.
 The lack of access to such ground truth estimations leads to a notable performance drop for template-based methods, which deviates from the results presented in the original papers.
 The quantitative results are summarized in Tab.~\ref{tab:quant_geo}, where our method outperforms the compared approaches across all geometric metrics, demonstrating the superior reconstruction quality of our method.